 Developing Queensland's top basketball athletes to represent Australia

-The top tier of the Basketball Queensland (BQ) elite development pathway, the National Performance Program (NPP) is a dedicated and intensive program for Queensland’s elite basketball athletes, providing development, training and support for athletes identified or potential to be identified, at the national & international level.
+The National Performance Program (NPP) is a dedicated and intensive program for Queensland’s elite basketball athletes, providing development, training and support for athletes identified or potential to be identified, at the national & international level.

 Athletes must be Australian residents & eligible for or hold an Australian passport.

 Athletes wishing to enter the National Performance Program must provide an application.
 There are two windows for applications: